 IMM 1483 - Industrial Control Systems.
-(Prerequisite: Permission of instructor).

 Instruction in the operation and function of industrial control circuits and devices.
 Emphasis is placed on the student's ability to diagram, wire and troubleshoot a variety of circuits, control devices and actuators.
 Two hours lecture.
 Two hours laboratory.
 Three hours credit.